kontent-ai/management-sdk-net/README.md

 To create an instance of the class, you need to provide:

 - [ProjectId](https://kontent.ai/learn/tutorials/develop-apps/get-content/get-content-items#a-1-find-your-project-id): the ID of your Kontent.ai project.
 This parameter must always be set.
-- [SubscriptionId](https://kontent.ai/learn/reference/management-api-v2/#tag/Subscription): the ID of your subcription.
+- [SubscriptionId](https://kontent.ai/learn/reference/management-api-v2/#tag/Subscription): the ID of your subscription.
 Set it up if you need to manage users and their permissions.
 - [ApiKey](https://kontent.ai/learn/reference/management-api-v2/#section/Authentication/API-keys): either Management or Subscription API key.
   - Subscription API key can be used for all endpoints but is limited to subscription admins
   - Management API key can be used with project-specific endpoints and is limited to users with the Manage APIs permission.